johang88/TR.Stride/README.md

 ### Issues
 Quite a few ...

-* Fast atmospheric perspective is bugged and recommended to be turned off.
 * Transparent objects not supported
 * Requires BindDepthAsResourceDuringTransparentRendering to be disabled
 * Some weird issues that requires skuview lut resolution to be hardcoded, meaning that it can't easily be changed